dart-lang/site-www/src/_guides/language/evolution.md

 loopholes and make way for more complex inference-related language features upcoming in the next major release.
 These include:

-* Flow analysis now flags code as unreachable due to `Never` and `Null` types.
+* Flow analysis now flags more code as unreachable due to `Never` and `Null` types.
 * Inaccessible private names can no longer delegate to `noSuchMethod`.
 * Cyclic dependencies now cause a compile-time error during top-level type inference.

 Dart 2.19 also introduced support for unnamed libraries.
 Library directives, used for appending library-level doc comments and annotations, can ([and should][]) now be written without a name:

 ```dart
 /// A really great test library.